StatisKit/FP17/README.rst

 .. warning::

-  The initial **Docker** containers used for the article can be run using thes commands in a shell:
+  The initial **Docker** containers used for the article can be run using these commands in a shell:

   * For the *Python 2* version